Indy Auto Man

 AutoCheck uses a rating system with a hundred-point scale.
 The report also indicates the average rating for similar cars.

-Can You Trust CARFAX and Autocheck?
+Can you trust CARFAX and Autocheck?

 Both CARFAX and Autocheck reports can be a good starting point but should not be the only argument to make a decision.
 The main weakness of these reports is that mileage and maintenance are recorded only when the owner contacts official service centers.
 But many US drivers prefer to address local car services.
 That is where the mileage and repairs are likely to pass by the databases.
 The history of such cars remains completely unsullied.
 So an empty report is not a good sign.

-Carfax and AutoCheck Sometimes Exaggerate
+Carfax and AutoCheck sometimes exaggerate

 There is also an opposite point of view.
 From time to time, entries in the AutoCheck and Carfax reports overshadow the car history.
 Read more about branded titles.